 Waste Generation Statistics in Ireland

-- In 2023, total municipal waste generated in Ireland was approximately 3.13 million tonnes (Source: EPA).
+- Municipal waste generated in Ireland totalled approximately 3.13 million tonnes in 2023

-- Contamination rates in household recycling bins remain a challenge, with contamination leading to rejection at processing facilities or potential penalty charges.
+- Contamination rates in household recycling bins remain problematic, potentially triggering rejection or penalty charges

 Waste Management Trends and Challenges

-Over the past two decades, Ireland has made substantial progress, notably decreasing the proportion of municipal waste sent to landfill from over 80% in 2001 to approximately 14% in 2023.
-Concurrently, waste-to-energy recovery (incineration with energy recovery) has risen to around 43% of managed municipal waste (Source: EPA).
+Ireland has demonstrated progress over two decades, reducing landfill-bound municipal waste from over 80% in 2001 to approximately 14% in 2023.
+Waste-to-energy recovery (incineration with energy recovery) now represents around 43% of managed municipal waste.

 Household Waste Disposal Mechanisms

-To ensure reliable disposal of household waste and recyclables, engagement with a licensed waste collection company is required.
-Following contract agreement, the provider supplies the necessary bins and adheres to a set collection schedule.
+Reliable household waste and recyclables disposal requires engagement with a licensed waste collection company.
+Following contract agreement, providers supply necessary bins and maintain set collection schedules.

-Domestic waste disposal companies are legally obliged to provide households with a minimum of three bins as standard: a general waste bin (residual), a recycling bin (dry mixed recyclables), and an organic waste bin (bio-waste), which is now mandated for all households regardless of population agglomeration size (effective January 2024 legislation).
+Domestic waste disposal companies must legally provide households with a minimum of three bins: a general waste bin (residual), a recycling bin (dry mixed recyclables), and an organic waste bin (bio-waste), now mandated for all households regardless of population size (effective March 2024).

-Optional glass recycling bins may also be available depending on the region and provider.
-Bin sizes are offered in a range of volumes to suit varying household needs.
+Optional glass recycling bins may be available depending on region and provider.

 Residential Waste Disposal Plan Options

-Waste collection companies typically offer up to three tariff structures, all of which are subject to regulations mandating incentivised charging—where the cost of disposing of residual waste is higher than that for recycling or bio-waste—to encourage source segregation:
+Waste collection companies typically offer three tariff structures, all subject to regulations mandating incentivised charging — where residual waste disposal costs more than recycling or bio-waste — encouraging source segregation:

 Standard Service

-This structure is often preferred by households with high waste output.
-Customers are charged a fixed monthly amount for the contract term.
-These plans include a pre-defined maximum annual waste collection limit, with a mandatory penalty surcharge applied for every kilogram exceeding this allowance.
-Regular monitoring of bin-weight history is essential to avoid surcharges.
+Preferred by households with high waste output.
+Customers pay a fixed monthly amount for the contract term.
+Plans include a pre-defined maximum annual waste collection limit, with mandatory penalty surcharges for every kilogram exceeding this allowance.
+Regular bin-weight history monitoring is essential for avoiding surcharges.

 Pay by Weight

-This model is intended for households that produce a lower volume of residual waste and practice efficient recycling.
-Plans include a set service surcharge for the contract period, followed by a variable charge for every kilogram collected in each bin.
+Intended for households producing lower residual waste volumes and practising efficient recycling.
+Plans include a set service surcharge for the contract period, followed by a variable per-kilogram charge collected on each bin.

 Pay by Lift

-Suitable for households requiring very infrequent collection, such as seasonal use or for residents who work away from home for extended periods.
+Suitable for households requiring very infrequent collection, such as seasonal use or extended work absences.

-Pay by Lift includes a set period service surcharge and a higher charge per bin lift.
-Although the per-lift charge is greater, the overall cost can be more effective for low-frequency users.
+Pay by Lift includes a set period service surcharge and a higher per-bin-lift charge.
+Although per-lift charges are greater, overall costs can be more effective for low-frequency users.

 Waste Segregation Guidelines

-Despite continuous advancements in waste processing and material separation technology, contamination remains a factor that can lead to materials being rejected or down-cycled.
+Despite continuous advancements in waste processing and material separation technology, contamination remains problematic, potentially causing material rejection or down-cycling.

 |---|---|---|---|